binarykitchen/videomail-for-ninja-forms/readme.txt

 That new recordable video field comes with many options you can configure yourself such as duration, width, audio on/off and much more.

-Each option is explained well at bottom of this PDF file [https://github.com/binarykitchen/videomail-for-ninja-f..orms/tree/master/doc/faq/videomail-for-ninja-forms-faq.pdf](https://github.com/binarykitchen/videomail-for-ninja-f..orms/tree/master/doc/faq/videomail-for-ninja-forms-faq.pdf)
+Each option is explained well at bottom of this PDF file:
+[https://github.com/binarykitchen/videomail-for-ninja-f..orms/tree/master/doc/faq/videomail-for-ninja-forms-faq.pdf](https://github.com/binarykitchen/videomail-for-ninja-f..orms/tree/master/doc/faq/videomail-for-ninja-forms-faq.pdf)

 == Whitelisting ==